Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

-\item Both the endpoints of matched edges are at the same level. \end{enumerate} The first invariant implies that the matching $\MM$ maintained is maximal at each stage.
+The first invariant implies that the matching $\MM$ maintained is maximal at each stage.
 A vertex $u$ is said to be a {\em dirty} vertex at a moment if at least one of its invariants does not hold.
 In order to restore the invariants, each dirty vertex might make transition to some new level and do some processing.
 This processing involves owning or disowning some edges depending upon whether the level of the vertex has risen or fallen.
 Thereafter, the vertex will execute \textsc{random-settle} or \textsc{naive-settle} to {\em settle down} at its new level.
-The pseudocode for insert and delete operation is given in Figure~\ref{insert-delete} and Figure~\ref{handle-deletion}.
+The pseudocode of our algorithms for handling insertion and deletion of an edge is given in Figure~\ref{Figure1} and Figure~\ref{Figure2}.